lucasmezencio/config-files/vagrant/README.md

 How to use
 =====

-Run the following into project's directory:
+Simply run the following commands into project's directory:

 ``` bash
 wget http://bit.ly/VagrantFile